 We are often asked about the quality of our maps.
-Are they really so much better than the mass-market star maps you can find on the internet?
+Are they really so much better than other star maps you can find on the internet?
 How exactly does the download process go, and what do I get?
-So we decided to give some away for free, to allow you to judge for yourself.
+So we decided to make some available, to allow you to judge for yourself.
 And, as we are at it, we want them to be maps you may want to have.

 Our tribute to Stephen Hawking star map has had thousands of downloads, and it has the quality and resolution of all our maps.
 But it is not a normal design, and so it does not show how exactly our download process works.

 The maps in this page, however, are maps as the ones you can buy, and the download page is the same to which you’ll be directed after your purchase.